February 6, 2018

 Energy Use #1: Irrigation

 Irrigating crops is one of the most energy-intensive stages of the food supply chain.
 Having an accurate measure of crop irrigation is indispensable for planning and budgeting purposes.
-But electricity costs for pump irrigation vary from season to season, and even by time of day.
+But electricity costs for pump irrigation vary from season to season, and even by the time of day.
 How can you know if you are irrigating crops on an optimal schedule that keeps costs as low as possible?

 The first step is to measure how much energy you’re using.

-We aggregate the energy load data on every irrigation meter and then take it one step further – by analyzing that data against the utility rate tariffs in your area for that time of year, and specific times of day.
+We aggregate the energy load data on every irrigation meter and then take it one step further – by analyzing that data against the utility rate tariffs in your area for that time of year, and specific times of the day.